kennethchoe/SqlBatchProcess/README.md

         ");
     }
 ```
-But InsertByBatch() looks just too ugly for your clean code.
-How should we solve this problem?
+But string concatenation feels just too ugly for your clean code.
+How can we solve this problem?

 SqlBatchRunner comes to rescue.
 The above statement can be written like this:
 ```c#